kvassAI/slate/source/includes/_plans.md

 Deletes a plan with a given ID.

 ## The Recurring Order Plan
-Unlike the basic plan, the `Recurring Order Plan` could be created by a non-admin user.
+Unlike the basic plan, the `Recurring Order Plan` can be created by a non-admin user.

-The `Recurring Order Plan` could either be paid per order or periodically every week or month.
+The `Recurring Order Plan` can either be paid per order or periodically every week or month.
 The `Recurring Order Plan` has these attributes, in addition to the attributes inherited by the basic plan.

 Attribute | Type | Description